French hip-hop: Language

-Like much of the hip hop from the United States, many French hip hop artists use the genre to address pressing social issues.
+Like much of the hip-hop from the United States, many French hip-hop artists use the genre to address pressing social issues.
 The authors of "Arab Noise and Ramadan Nights: Rai, Rap, and Franco-Maghrebi Identity" state that French rappers rap about "the history of slavery, humanity's origins in Africa, Europe's destruction of African civilizations and the independence struggle led by the Front De Liberation Nationale."
-The components of their music are mostly influenced by the American rappers, but they also have their own style such as having their culture's tune in the beat.
-And they rap in their language and their phonetic sounds differ in time to time.